TamaraAlhajj/TamaraAlhajj/README.md

 💻 Check out my professional site and resume for details on my software engineering experience, mainly with SaaS platforms.

-🤖 If your interested, check out my projects pinned below for my journey into the world of AI & data science.
+🤖 If your interested, check out my projects pinned below for my journey into the world of AI.

 ---